joshualyngdoh/joshualyngdoh/README.md

 - 👋 Hi, I’m @joshualyngdoh
-- 👀 I’m currently on the look out for my next employer.
-Let me know if you see him around.
+- 👀 I’m currently on the look out for my next employers.
+Let me know if you see them around.
 - 🌱 I’m working on front end programming.
 - 💞️ Reach out to me at:
     - GitHub: [@githubhandle](https://github.com/joshualyngdoh)